Campbell Postnuptial Agreements Lawyers

 In short, it’s essential to list all assets, whether they qualify as separate or community property, so you know how to manage them if your marriage ends.
 This is especially recommended if one spouse owns a business since California is a community property state.
 This means business ownership and income will be shared between both spouses unless otherwise specified in the postnuptial agreement.

-As you might imagine, this type of legal document can get complicated, especially if you need help understanding California law like experienced postnuptial agreements lawyers do.
+As you might imagine, this type of legal document can get complicated, especially if you need help understanding California, as experienced postnuptial agreements lawyers do.
 It can be difficult to determine what details to include in this agreement, and it can sometimes be confusing how to use it to protect your financial future in a community property state.
 As such, we urge you to contact us for legal guidance if you and your spouse want to draw up an agreement focused on asset protection.

 How Can You Create an Enforceable Agreement?